-Despite this significant amount of work to date, the vast majority of existing approaches only deal with bivariate correlations or two-body interactions, prototypical examples being Boltzmann machines and Markov graphical models \cite{ackley1985learningBoltzmannMachine,dempster1972firstGaussianGraphicalModel,buhl1993existenceOfMLEgaussianGraphical}. {Although} this assumption is naturally forced onto continuous variables after making a simplifying Gaussian assumption, this restriction is too severe for most real-world data distributions, and it is moreover unnecessary for dealing with the case of discrete variables.
+Despite this significant amount of work to date, the vast majority of existing approaches only deal with bivariate correlations or two-body interactions, prototypical examples being Boltzmann machines and Markov graphical models \cite{ackley1985learningBoltzmannMachine,dempster1972firstGaussianGraphicalModel,buhl1993existenceOfMLEgaussianGraphical}. {Although} this assumption is natural to forc onto continuous variables by making the simplifying Gaussian assumption, this restriction is too severe for most real-world data distributions and is not necessary for dealing with the case of discrete variables.
 Many existing amendments to these approaches like maximal cliques, chordal graphs, and stratified graphical models \cite{shpitser2013sparseNestedMarkovDAG,nyman2014stratifiedGraphicalModels,hojsgaard2004contextSpecificIndependenceGraphicalModels} are still only graph-based or two-body structure approximations, remaining limited in their ability to describe the underlying higher-order structures which can exist within data.
 In this work, we instead offer a more unified perspective which further includes the hypergraphical structure encoded by higher-order interactions.

-By replacing the (two-dimensional) edge graph between features with the higher-order hypergraph, we introduce a structure learning problem which is seemingly even more challenging than the usual graphical approaches. {Despite this, recent developments} in the field of information geometry~\cite{ghalamkari2023manyBodyApproximation,sugiyama2018legendreDecomposition} allow us to construct a complete decomposition of a distribution's information content, instead providing greater insights overall.
-By associating the hypergraph of the hierarchical log-linear model with the partially-ordered set `poset' of mode interactions and then converting a discrete distribution into its probability tensor, we are able to devise a higher-order definition of non-negative information which provides a complete decomposition of the KL error of a probability distribution.
+By replacing the (two-dimensional) edge graph between features with the higher-order hypergraph, we introduce a structure learning problem which is seemingly even more challenging than the usual graphical approaches.
+Despite this greater complexity a priori, using recent developments in the field of information geometry~\cite{ghalamkari2023manyBodyApproximation,sugiyama2018legendreDecomposition} allows us to construct a complete decomposition of a distribution's information content, instead actually providing a greater fine-grained understanding into the structure of a probability distribution.
+By associating the hypergraph of the hierarchical log-linear model of a discrete distribution with the partially-ordered set (poset) of mode interactions in the corresponding probability tensor, we are able to devise a higher-order definition of non-negative information which provides a complete decomposition of the KL error for a given probability distribution.